DISHDevEx/aEye/README.md

 Because the processor works as a pipeline, frames cannot be extracted from a source that has been previously executed.
 Most importantly, ADD_LABEL_TRIM_INTO_CLIPS MUST BE EXECUTED LAST!
 Because this can create significantly more videos, it branches one inpput to many outputs, which currently cannot be processed further.
-The Aux execute function returns a list of videos, meaning you can execute, upload those videos and continue to process those same videos, but it can be run without an output cariable as well.
-Similarly, any CV image processing returns a video list, but doesn't need to.

 Any processing creates a lot of files!
 If you don't want to upload these, just use:
 ```console